amandewatnitrr/hacking-tutorial/cli-editors-tutorials/emacs/NOVICE.md

 ## 2. Installing Emacs

-You can install Emacs on most systems using your package manager.
+You can install Emacs on most systems using your [package manager](https://en.wikipedia.org/wiki/Package_manager).
+If you have any issues with the latest version of emacs to install, you can check their offical [website ](https://www.gnu.org/software/emacs/emacs.html)

 **Ubuntu or Debian**
 ```bash